dhicks/obesity/*paper/data and models.md

 \[\frac{\lambda(t | x_1, x_2, \ldots)}{\lambda_0(t)} = e^{\beta_1 x_1 + \beta_2 x_2 + \cdots}.\]

 Here the response variable is not the hazard at time $t$, but instead the hazard at time $t$ for one group of individuals (characterized by the particular values of the covariates) relative to the baseline group (when all of the covariates are equal to 0).
 Cox proportional hazards is widely used in epidemiology.
 Indeed, *[cites to obesity paradox literature]

+All together, with four ways of specifying the key covariate, BMI, and four ways of specifying the other features of the statistical model, we have 16 distinct regression models of the relationship between BMI and all-cause mortality.

+## Model Selection ##

+We compare these 16 models using four different *model selection* or goodness-of-fit statistics.  *[ref to disc of accuracy in model-based science section]